cookiecutter/cookiecutter-django/docs/developing-locally.rst

 ~~~~~~~~~~~~~~~~~~~

 Django runserver can use WatchmanReloader that integrates with watchman_.
-Compared to the default StatReloader, it reduces baseline CPU usage
+Compared to the default StatReloader, it reduces baseline CPU usage for large
-significantly.
+projects.

 If you want to use watchman file watcher locally, you'll need to install it
 manually.
 Please follow instructions on watchman_ page.
 The pywatchman version